Anupam Kher

 Anupam Kher (born 7 March 1955) is an Indian actor, director and producer who works primarily in Hindi cinema.
 In a career spanning over four decades, he has acted in more than 540 films.
 A veteran of Indian cinema, Kher is recipient of two National Film Awards and eight Filmfare Awards for his acting performances.
 Government of India awarded him the Padma Shri in 2004 and the Padma Bhushan in 2016 for his contribution to Indian cinema and arts.

 Kher made his acting debut with Mahesh Bhatt-directed drama film Saaransh (1984), which marked Kher's breakthrough role, earning him the Filmfare Award for Best Actor for his portrayal of an elderly father.
 Since then he starred in several other supporting roles.
 He was appreciated in negative roles in films such as Karma (1986), Tezaab (1988) and ChaalBaaz (1989).
 For Vijay (1988), he won the Filmfare Best Supporting Actor Award for his performance.
 In 1989, Ram Lakhan garnered him wider recognition for his comic performances and won him Filmfare Award for Best Performance in a Comic Role, and for Daddy, he won a National Film Award – Special Jury Award and Filmfare Critics Award for Best Performance.
 In later years, Kher was nominated for Filmfare Best Supporting Actor Award for Dil (1990), Saudagar (1991), Lamhe (1991), Hum Aapke Hain Koun (1994), Chaahat (1996), Special 26 (2013) and Uunchai (2022).
-He was nominated in the category of Filmfare Award for Best Comedian for films, such as Dil Hai Ki Manta Nahin (1991), Shola Aur Shabnam (1992), Kuch Kuch Hota Hai (1998), Dulhan Hum Le Jayenge (2000), and won for Khel (1992), Darr (1993) and Dilwale Dulhania Le Jayenge (1995).
+He was nominated in the category of Filmfare Award for Best Comedian for films, such as Dil Hai Ke Manta Nahin (1991), Shola Aur Shabnam (1992), Kuch Kuch Hota Hai (1998), Dulhan Hum Le Jayenge (2000), and won for Khel (1992), Darr (1993) and Dilwale Dulhania Le Jayenge (1995).

 Kher's other acclaimed roles include Khosla Ka Ghosla (2006), Buddha Mar Gaya (2006), A Wednesday!
 (2008), Baby (2015), M. S. Dhoni: The Untold Story (2016), The Kashmir Files (2022) and Metro...
 In Dino (2025).
 Besides working in Hindi films, he has also appeared in international films such as the Golden Globe-nominated Bend It Like Beckham (2002), Ang Lee's Golden Lion-winning NC-17 rated Lust, Caution (2007), David O. Russell's Oscar-winning Silver Linings Playbook (2012) and Anthony Maras' Hotel Mumbai (2019).
 He received a BAFTA nomination for his supporting role in the British television film The Boy with the Topknot (2018).
 Anupam Kher will portray Rabindranath Tagore in his 538th film.

 He has previously served as the Chairman of the Central Board of Film Certification and the National School of Drama in India.

 Kher was appointed Chairman of the Film and Television Institute of India (FTII) in October 2017.
 His appointment was controversial, given his support for the Bharatiya Janata Party.
 A year later, he resigned as the chairman of the FTII, citing his work commitments for the American TV show New Amsterdam.